TristanB22/CPSC452-Final/README.md

 ## Data Collection

 After evaluating all of the data sources that we included in our original proposal, we found that many of the datasets that we hoped to use had concerning inconsistencies in the way that they handled data and evaluated results.
-Hence, the data gathering process for this project came in two steps: gathering and generation.
+Hence, the data-gathering process for this project came in two steps: gathering and generation.

 The vast majority of the data that is used for this machine learning model has been gathered from the [UIUC database for airfoil designs](https://m-selig.ae.illinois.edu/ads/coord_database.html).
-This is a great resource with over a thousand point clouds specifying airfoils that are actually used in industry and proven to be effective.
+This is a great resource with over a thousand point clouds specifying airfoils that are actually used in industry and have proven to be effective.

-We have provided a script that is able to ping the server that hosts the website (with latency so as not to overload the servers) and get the files for each of the airfoils on the website in `downloader.py`.
+We have provided a script that pings the server that hosts the website (with latency so as not to overload the servers) and gets the files for each of the airfoils on the website in `downloader.py`.

 Additionally, we also used the [XFOIL](https://web.mit.edu/drela/Public/web/XFOIL/) program to generate airfoils following the [NACA](https://en.wikipedia.org/wiki/NACA_airfoil) scheme.
 This scheme uses a series of 4, 6, or more points depending on the version to specify unique airfoil designs.
 We used XFOIL to generate an exhaustive list of potential designs using these parameters which we saved to the dataset that we ended up using.

 We then cleaned all of the point clouds in the two sources above and standardized the airfoils to have exactly 50 points describing the top edge of the airfoil and exactly 50 points describing the bottom half of the airfoil.
 The airfoils were also all normalized to have a unit x-distance (chord).

-An important thing to note is that the vast majority of the data is generated in a mach 0.3, visc=10e6 environment with XFOIL where the mach number is the velocity of the oncoming airflow and the visc value is the turbulence that exists in the oncoming flow.
+An important thing to note is that the vast majority of the data is generated in a Mach 0.3, visc=10e6 environment with XFOIL where the Mach number is the velocity of the oncoming airflow and the visc value is the turbulence that exists in the oncoming flow.
 We did not change these parameters over the course of this experiment, and leave it as an exercise to the reader to try training a neural network that is able to respond to changes in the pressure and velocity of the simulation environment.

 ## Model Architecture

-The input to the GAN is a vector of normally distributed noise that can be generated with the `generate_noise()` function which takes the shape that the generator takes as input as one of the arguments concatenated with a vector specifying the intended coefficients that the user would like the outut airfoil to have.
-The output of the generator is a point cloud that describes an airfoil which has, according to the generator, the required coefficients specified in the input vector.
+The input to the GAN is a vector of normally distributed noise that can be generated with the `generate_noise()` function which takes the shape that the generator takes as input as one of the arguments concatenated with a vector specifying the intended coefficients that the user would like the output airfoil to have.
+The output of the generator is a point cloud that describes an airfoil that has, according to the generator, the required coefficients specified in the input vector.

 The discriminator of the GAN contains 4 separate discriminators detailed below:

 - _Lift Discriminator_ This discriminator scored the generated airfoil based on how close the lift coefficient of the airfoil described by the point cloud is to the target lift coefficient that the user has asked for.
 This discriminator was pre-trained on some of the dataset data in order to help with its convergence, but had a lower learning rate than the rest of the model to account for this.
 - _Momentum Discriminator_ This discriminator scored the generator on how close the momentum coefficient of the generated design was to the target momentum coefficient that we looked for in the model.
 This discriminator was pre-trained on some of the dataset data in order to help with its convergence, but had a lower learning rate than the rest of the model to account for this.
 - _Drag Discriminator_ This discriminator scored the generator on how close the drag coefficient of the generated design was to the target drag coefficient.
 This discriminator was pre-trained on some of the dataset data in order to help with its convergence, but had a lower learning rate than the rest of the model to account for this.
-- _Plausibility Discriminator_ This discriminator followed the general approach for discriminators in GAN's.
+- _Plausibility Discriminator_ This discriminator followed the general approach for discriminators in GANs.
 It was not pre-trained and had the highest learning rate of all of the discriminators in the model.
-It's purpose was to attempt to figure out whether a generated design was fake (generated by the generator) or real (from the dataset).
+Its purpose was to attempt to figure out whether a generated design was fake (generated by the generator) or real (from the dataset).

 We found that pretraining the discriminators mentioned above resulted in better convergence for the generator.
 We postulate that this is because the model is better able to learn early on that the coefficients are the most important part of the airfoil and loss (despite the losses already being overweighted in the loss) which is also a result of having a valid (or plausible) design come from the generator function.
 Effectively, you can't have valid lift coefficients in the eyes of XFOIL without having a valid design, so the plausibility constraint was effectively built into all of the discriminators described above.

 Since we do not use Xoil persistently during the training process for the sake of time, we keep the learning rates of the pre-trained discriminators low.
-There is not an easily-accessed differentiable ground truth that we have during the course of training the GAN, so these networks serve as a proxy for ground truth while also being fine-tuned selectively in between epochs with generated data that is passed to XFOIL and evaluated.
+There is not an easily accessed differentiable ground truth that we have during the course of training the GAN, so these networks serve as a proxy for ground truth while also being fine-tuned selectively in between epochs with generated data that is passed to XFOIL and evaluated.

-All of the parameters in the generator network and plausibility network that were being optimized over the course of training were wrapped in Adam optimizers and given varying learning rates that we found worked best of the course of several training cycles.
+All of the parameters in the generator network and plausibility network that were being optimized throughout training were wrapped in Adam optimizers and given varying learning rates that we found worked best over several training cycles.
 The pre-trained discriminators had vanilla SGD optimizers to account for their pre-training and ensure that their lower learning rates were enforced.

 ## Model Training